hpc2n/sphinx-lesson-template/content/openmp-basics1.rst

         ...
     }

-OpenMP guarantees that all threads in the team have executed the structured block before the execution continues outside the parallel construct.
+OpenMP guarantees that all threads in the team have executed the structured block before the execution continues outside the parallel region.

 The behaviour of a parallel construct can be modified with several **clauses**: